jimburton/M269/tutorials/practice-block-two/README.md

 on.
 In addition, it teaches some Python techniques that you may not have come across yet.

-There is more work here than we can probably do in one session and the later exercises are pretty challenging.
+There is more work here than we can do in one session and the later exercises are pretty challenging.
 Don't worry if you don't finish the work during the tutorial.

 *Bubble Sort* is a simple sorting algorithm.
 Its purpose is to transform a collection (such as a list or an array) so that every